JackLawhorn/Heavens-Above-Gardens-Below/Posts/Apotropaics.md

 This role has afforded them significant sway in the [[Red Death period City of Gardens]], which many have leveraged to forge a leadership role for themselves.
 They wage [[Campaigns against the Red Court]], maintain the peace within the communities of the survivors, and provide much needed supplies.
 Those who come from the [[Iconic House|Iconic Houses]] of the [[Canon of Heterodoxies]] have also fallen into roles as leaders of worship.

 Some have taken the opposite path, taking advantage of their prominence to engage in illicit affairs hidden – or not – amongst the chaos.
-The [[Duchy of Stilts]] and its [[Duchy of Stilts#Shoals|Shoals]] became home to a number of different gangs, including the [[Rookish clans#Rookish Cloaks|Rookish Cloaks]] who rose to greater prominence during this time.
+The [[Barony of Stilts]] and its [[Barony of Stilts#Shoals|Shoals]] became home to a number of different gangs, including the [[Rookish clans#Rookish Cloaks|Rookish Cloaks]] who rose to greater prominence during this time.
 The survivors were extorted by those who were meant to protect them: protection rackets that showed the worst of humanity.

 ## Weapons against the Red Court